hotosm/osm-merge/docs/highways.md

 use the national forest boundary and break it into squares, and clipped properly at the boundary.
-These task boundary polygons can then be used to create the project in the Tasking Manager, which will furthur split that into the size you want for mapping.
+These task boundary polygons can then be used to create the project in the Tasking Manager, which will further split that into the size you want for mapping.

+Something to be conscious of is these external datasets are also full of obscure bugs.
+Some of the data I think hasn't been updated since the government discovered digital mapping a few decades ago.
+The conversion utilities will handle all of these problems in these datasets.

 ### The OpenStreetMap Extract